JosephYao/Refatored-Buddi/Documents/Readme.txt

 Buddi is my attempt to remedy this problem.
 It is written in Java (Java 1.5 required), so it can run on most operating systems.
-I have tried to keep it as simple as possible, focusing on the user's budget, and helping keep that budget through the use of reports.
+I have tried to keep it as simple as possible, focusing on the user's budget, and helping the user keep that budget through the use of reports.

 Buddi's core functions include:
 1) Setting up accounts and expense / income categories, and recording